AliAhmedM48/SearchTweets/readme.md

   ],
   scrapingIntervalMinutes: 10,
   timeAgo: {
-    type: "min", // or "time" for a specific date
+    type: "min", // 'min' or 'time' for a specific date
     min: 50,
     time: "2024-07-01T00:00:00.000Z",
   },